wabkia/slippi-wiki/MACOS_ADAPTER_INSTALL.md

-# MacOS Gamecube Controller Adapter Install

 <p align="center">
   <img src="https://slippi.gg/static/media/SlippiLogo.81afd6df.svg"/>
 </p>

+title: MacOS Gamecube Controller Adapter Install

 # Adapter Kext Installation
 If you have a official Nintendo adapter, or a Mayflash adapter, follow the below steps exactly for Gamecube controller support under macOS.

-> WARNING: ALL STEPS MUST BE COMPLETED FOR THE ADAPTER TO FUNCTION PROPERLY.
+> WARNING: **ALL STEPS MUST BE COMPLETED FOR THE ADAPTER TO FUNCTION PROPERLY.**

-> NOTE: MacOS versions below 10.13 "High Sierra" are NOT supported
+> NOTE: MacOS versions below 10.13 "High Sierra" are **NOT** supported

 #### **When entering terminal commands, pay attention to the output: if it says no such file, failure, or anything of the sorts, start from step 1.
 Third party offbrand adapters may or may not work.**